Upcoming Space IPOs

 Building ultra-high-power satellites for defense and commercial applications

 - !
-No satellites launched yet
+No satellites successfully in orbit yet at time of last funding

 - !
 Dependent on defense contracts